tatalo00/PolovniSatovi/web/docs/TESTING.md

 ### Forgot Password
 1. Go to `/auth/forgot-password`
 2. Enter your email
-3. Check email is sent (check Resend dashboard or logs)
+3. Check email is sent (check Brevo dashboard or logs)
 4. Click reset link in email
 5. Set new password
 6. Verify you can sign in with new password